JuliaWeb/TLSClient.jl/README.md

 Each platform implementation provides a dynamic library that implements this C interface.

+_Rationale:_
-_Rationale: Avoid fragile mapping of C structs into Julia code.
+ - _Avoid fragile mapping of C structs into Julia code._
-            Support platforms where the native API is not compatible with `ccall` (C++?).
-Allow more direct use of platform refernece examples. e.g. "Here is how you connect a Schannel to a WinSock...", better not to have to translate all of that into ccalls._
+ - _Support platforms where the native API is not compatible with `ccall` (C++?)._
+ - _Allow more direct use of platform refernece examples. e.g.
+   "Here is how you connect a Schannel to a WinSock...", less risk of introducing bugs if that is not all translated into `ccalls`._
+ - _Simplify creation of minimal breaking examples when submitting bug reports to vendors_.
+ - _Make things easier for external security auditors to understand._

 ## API Sketch